dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 when using them.

 1. Dart isolates are not the same thing as threads.
-   An isolate is not garunteed to run on a particular thread.
-   The VM may change which thread an isolate is running on without warning.
+   An isolate is not guaranteed to run on a particular thread, and the VM may change which thread an isolate is running on without warning.
    There is an [open feature request][] to allow isolates to be pinned to specific theads.